reald/uv-k5-firmware-custom/README.md

 Compile with ENABLE_ARDF and preferable with ENABLE_PREVENT_TX.
 To get enough free flash space disable some unneeded TX features (e.g. ENABLE_DTMF_CALLING=0).

-In this firmware ARDF mode is on by default after powering on the device.
-This enables manual gain control (control with up/down from 0 ..
-21, default is 17).
-Gain steps should be roughly 5dB but they are completely uncalibrated.
-Expect surprises everywhere.
-ARDF Mode can be disabled/enabled in the menu (ARDF = OFF/ON).

 Disable squelch first (Menu: Sql = 0), disable dual watch (Menu: RxMode = MAIN ONLY).

 The frequencies can be entered by using the number buttons.